 Every Chilean company must register with the Commerce Custodian.
 The necessity to register before the Commerce Custodian relates to the government’s commitment to providing awareness and notification to potential interested third parties and society at large.
 This registration allows for any person to review and analyze these public records – driving transparency.

-The Commerce Custodian is a place where any third parties can request corporate information on any company formed within Chile.
-In case of any major corporate changes (Hecho Eventos Essenciales), the Commerce Custodian needs to be notified.
+The Commerce Custodian is where any third parties can request corporate information on any company formed within Chile.
+In case of any major corporate changes (Hecho Eventos Essentials), the Commerce Custodian needs to be notified.
 These changes can include:

 - Change of company owners